trilitech/tezos-developer-docs/docs/dApps/unity/quickstart.md

 1. To create tokens, call the contract's `mint` entrypoint.

-   This entrypoint accepts these parameters:
+   The built-in contract has a `mint` method that accepts these parameters and calls the deployed contract's `mint` entrypoint:

       - A callback function to run when the token is created
       - The metadata for the token, which includes a name and description, URIs to preview media or thumbnails, and how many decimal places the token can be broken into